-in 2003, the university dedicated the 110,000-square-foot Jim & Jan Moran Family Center Village, a model for early education programs across the country.
+In 2003, the university dedicated the 110,000-square-foot Jim & Jan Moran Family Center Village, a model for early education programs across the country.
 It also dedicated the Carl DeSantis Building, the 261,000-square-foot home of the H. Wayne Huizenga College of Business and Entrepreneurship, the Huizenga Sales Institute, and the College of Engineering and Computing.
-NSU's Guy Harvey Oceanographic Center building opened in 2012 as, one of the largest facilities in the U.S. dedicated to research and the conservation of marine life.
+NSU's Guy Harvey Oceanographic Center building opened in 2012 as one of the largest facilities in the U.S. dedicated to research and the conservation of marine life.

 Westside Regional Medical Center emergency center opened on NSU's Fort Lauderdale/Davie Campus in summer 2015.
-The NSU Art Museum Fort Lauderdale Boasts a permanent collection of more than 6,000 works, visual arts exhibits, arts curriculum, and educational programs in South Florida.
+The NSU Art Museum Fort Lauderdale boasts a permanent collection of more than 6,000 works, visual arts exhibits, arts curriculum, and educational programs in South Florida.

-NSU's Fort Lauderdale/Davie Campus is home to the Rose and Alfred Miniaci Performing Arts Center, and the Alvin Sherman Library Research and information Technology Center, which serves the university and the residents of Broward County in a unique private-public partnership.
+NSU's Fort Lauderdale/Davie Campus is home to the Rose and Alfred Miniaci Performing Arts Center, and the Alvin Sherman Library Research and Information Technology Center, which serves the university and the residents of Broward County in a unique private-public partnership.

-NSU's library system, composed of the Alvin Sherman library, Health Professions Division Library, Panza Maurer Law Library, the William S. Richardson Ocean Sciences Library, and four junior K- 12 school libraries contribute to NSU's strong academic research environment.
+NSU's library system, composed of the Alvin Sherman Library, Health Professions Division Library, Panza Maurer Law Library, the William S. Richardson Ocean Sciences Library, and four junior K- 12 school libraries contribute to NSU's strong academic research environment.

 In 2006, the university opened the Don Taft University Center, a 366,000-square-foot recreation, athletic, and arts complex at the Fort Lauderdale/Davie Campus.
-The center is home to a multipurpose 4,500-seat arena and, studios, the Flight Deck Pub, a state-of-the-art gym, food court, and a performing and visual arts wing.
-The wing houses the Department of Performing and Visual Arts at the College of Arts, Humanities, and Social Sciences.
+The center is home to a multipurpose 4,500-seat arena, studios, the Flight Deck Pub, a state-of-the-art gym, food court, and a performing and visual arts wing.
+The wing houses the Halmos College of Arts and Sciences Department of Communication, Media and The Arts.
 It includes the intimate Black Box Theatre, art gallery, performance theatre, and additional rooms supporting theatre, music, art, dance, and other creative activities.